 Read MoreIn his new magazine, Boys Don’t Cry, Frank Ocean published a photo series featuring a remote-control toy and “life-size” model BMW E30 M3 Sport Evolution.
 The photoshoot juxtaposes children playing with a small RC car and an adult driving a full-size version out of a large toy box.

 Read MoreIn his new magazine, Boys Don’t Cry, Frank Ocean published a six-part screenplay titled Godspeed.
 The story follows Steely, a “charismatic and well-liked, but emotionally guarded” boy, alongside his friends.
-Oceans describes the play as a ‘reimagined part of his boyhood.’
+Ocean describes the play as a ‘reimagined part of his boyhood.’

 Read MoreBoys Don’t Cry magazine features a brief exchange with chef and YouTube personality Felicia “Auntie Fee” O’Dell.
 She recounts an anecdote about rescuing Frank Ocean late one night, after he ran out of gas on the Santa Monica Freeway.